Landlord and Tenant Lawyers in Denton County, Texas

 In addition to habitable living spaces, tenants also have a right to reasonably safe common areas.
 Common areas include lobbies, hallways, and stairwells - basically anything that everyone living in an apartment complex has access to.
 These common areas must meet the building standards of Denton County, Texas, and must not contain any unnecessary safety hazards.

-In the United States, and most likely under the laws of Texas, it is unlawful for renters or sellers of real estate to discriminate on the basis of race, gender, national origin, color, or religion.
+In the United States, and most likely under the statutes of Texas, it is unlawful for renters or sellers of real estate to discriminate on the basis of race, gender, national origin, color, or religion.
 Doing so can subject a landlord to harsh civil penalties.
-Also, they cannot discriminate based on physical disabilities, either.
+Additionally, they cannot discriminate based on physical disabilities, either.
 Tenants with physical disabilities, who are otherwise qualified to rent an apartment (they are able to pay, have good credit, etc.) are entitled to make reasonable modifications to the apartment to make it more accessible to them, and the landlord generally can't bar a tenant from doing this, as long as the modifications are not too extensive, and are reversible.
 The landlord can, however, require the tenant to remove the modifications, at the tenant's expense, when they move out.

 Tenants are also legally protected from unfair eviction.
 Before a lease agreement expires, landlords cannot evict tenants unless they breach as significant term of the agreement by not paying rent, causing serious damage to the property, engaging in activities that are a nuisance to the other tenants, or engaging in illegal activity on the property, among other things.